With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 Cysts, malignant tumors

-Rupture of cysts, compression, or violent blow.
+Rupture of cysts, compression or strong blow.

 Signs of hemorrhage